AI agents can coordinate beyond human scale: Results

-To investigate the opinion dynamics of large language models, we perform simulations using agents guided by various LLMs, as for instance models from the GPT, Claude, and Llama families.
-Simulations run as follows.
-Each agent is assigned an initial opinion randomly chosen from a binary set (e.g., "Opinion A" and "Opinion B"), where one is chose as the norm for reference.
+To investigate the coordination abilities of AI agent societies, we perform simulations using agents guided by various LLMs, belonging to the GPT, Claude, and Llama families.
+Simulations run as follows (see Methods for more details).
+We start with an initial group with $N$ agents.
+Each agent is assigned an initial opinion randomly chosen from a binary set (e.g., "Opinion A" and "Opinion B").
+We then simulate a decision process with binary options, where there is no reason to favor the former over the latter, and vice versa.
 At each time step, a single agent is randomly selected to update their opinion.
-The selected agent receives a list of all other agents and their current opinions and is then prompted to choose their new opinion based on this information.
-This approach mirrors binary opinion dynamics models such as the voter model or Glauber dynamics \cite{castellano2009statistical}, where agents update their opinions based on peer interactions only.
-However, unlike traditional Agent-Based Models (ABMs) with predefined, hard-coded opinion update rules, here agents are allowed to autonomously decide their opinions.
-More details on this simualtion framework can be found in the Methods section.
+The selected agent receives the list of all other agents with their current opinions and is then prompted to choose their new opinion based on this information.
+This approach mirrors binary opinion dynamics such as the voter model or Glauber dynamics~\cite{castellano2009statistical}, where agents update their opinions based only on peer interactions.
+However, unlike traditional Agent-Based Models with predefined opinion update rules and equations, here AI agents autonomously decide their opinions based on their LLM.
+Agents are given some time too coordinate (in our simulations $t=10$, meaning that each agent is updated, on average, $10$ times) and then the simulation is stopped and the state of the system is evaluated.
+If agents coordinate, i.e., they all agree on the same opinion, the group remains cohesive.
+On the other hand, if both opinions survive and the AI agents do not all take the same decision, the group splits according to the opinion of the agents.
+The process is then iterated for the new groups that formed.
+We stop the evolution of the groups if they remain cohesive for $2$ iterations in a row, and stop the simulation when all groups have stopped this way.
+This process mimics a group of individuals that undergoes a series of important decisions, each potentially leading to a split.
+We show in Fig.~\ref{fig:plot1} the result of such a process for Llama 3 70B and initial group size of $N=150$.
+As can be seen, the group is initially unstable and splitting step after step.
+However, the groups that result from these splits, when sufficiently small, show stability and do not split further.
+This shows that while large groups of AI agents are unstable, on smaller scales LLMs are able to coordinate and form cohesive social groups.